nhamilakis/virtual-dataset/README.md

 > All files are created as symbolic links to the originals so no data copy happens on mount

+> unmount allows a safe option that when turned on will fail to delete the directory if any file in it is not a symlink

 ## Mount Input

 Input can be of multiple format: